-e) District staff will maintain the highest possible level of training with regards to smoke management.
+- e) District staff will maintain the highest possible level of training with regards to smoke management.
 Staff that are assigned to the District's agriculture and prescribed program will attend smoke management workshops, seminars, and training sessions.
 Participation and cooperation in smoke management alliances, Interagency Air and Smoke Council (IASC) meetings, and Mountain Counties Air Basin Technical Advisory Committees will strongly be encouraged, if not mandatory.
-When the Prescribed Fire Incident Reporting System (PFIRS) or some other electronic substitute, becomes available, the District will participate to the fullest extent possible.

-- f) For those burns that are either in excess of 250 acres, created smoke impacts or were burned on No Burn Days, the responsible burn agency must complete a District Project Post Burn Form.
+When the Prescribed Fire Incident Reporting System (PFIRS) or some other electronic substitute, becomes available, the District will participate to the fullest extent possible. - f) Commencing on April 1, 2001, the District is taking part in an experimental ARB program which refines the daily permissive burn day status to one of four categories; marginal, fair, good, and superior burn days.
+These ARB decisions will assist the District in issuing burn authorizations, especially for those multi-day or large single-day burn projects - g) For those burns that are either in excess of 250 acres, created smoke impacts or were burned on No Burn Days, the responsible burn agency must complete a District Project Post Burn Form.
 These are to be completed and returned to the District within 30 days from the completion of the burn project.
-This information will then be reviewed and can assist in issuing burn authorizations for similar projects. - g) All agricultural burning projects (for the purpose of this subsection excludes prescribed burn projects) will be registered with the District for smoke management planning purposes through the permitting process as described in Section 1.
+This information will then be reviewed and can assist in issuing burn authorizations for similar projects. - h) All agricultural burning projects (for the purpose of this subsection excludes prescribed burn projects) will be registered with the District for smoke management planning purposes through the permitting process as described in Section 1.
 Agricultural burning projects are required to abide by air permit conditions that include general smoke management under Regulation III.